Cipanas Palace

-Cipanas Palace ([Istana tʃipanas] Istana Cipanas) is one of the six presidential palaces of Republic of Indonesia.
-It is located in Cipanas, West Java, Indonesia near a highway connecting Jakarta and Bandung through Puncak.
+Cipanas Palace ([Istana tʃipanas] Istana Cipanas) is one of the seven presidential palaces of Republic of Indonesia.
+It is located in Cipanas, West Java, Indonesia, near a highway connecting Jakarta and Bandung through Puncak.
 Located approximately 103 km from Jakarta, or about 20 km from the city of Cianjur.
 Cipanas Palace is located in the village of Cipanas in Cianjur Regency, at the foot of Mount Gede and at an altitude of 1100 m above sea level.
 The building stands on an area of approximately 26 ha, with the area of the building approximately 7760 sqm.

 History

 The palatial residence was erected by a Dutch landlord named Van Heuts in 1740 during the rule of Governor General Gustaaf Willem van Imhoff.
 The area's reputation was for clean, fresh and cool mountain air and the building was made into a resort for Dutch Governor Generals.